godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 First, you may notice there is already quite a bit set up.
 This includes a pre-built level, several instanced scenes placed around, some background music, and several GUI-related :ref:`MeshInstances <class_MeshInstance>` nodes.

-You may notice that the GUI-related meshes already have a script attached to them, and this is simply used to show whatever is inside the :ref:`Viewport <class_Viewport>` on the mesh.
+You may also notice that the GUI-related meshes already have a script attached to them.
+This is used to show whatever is inside the :ref:`Viewport <class_Viewport>` on the mesh.
 Feel free to take a look if you want, but this tutorial will not be going over how to use the :ref:`Viewport <class_Viewport>` nodes for making 3D GUI
 :ref:`MeshInstance <class_MeshInstance>` nodes.